Visiting Kings Dominion with Little Kids

 We spent 6 hours in Planet Snoopy, and only left to find milkshakes!
 Here are the rides in the kids' area.
 Mister 3.5 (H) & Little Miss 23 Months (G) tried their best to ride them all, but there wasn't enough time!

 1. Boo Blasters on Boo Hill: If you visited King's Dominion as a child, you would remember this one as Scooby-Doo!™ and the Haunted Mansion.
 It's an interactive experience in the dark, and you get to use laser guns to fight off the ghosts.
-Children must be 42" to do this alone.
+Use caution with this ride - I'd say it is for children 6 and up.
+It's pretty dark and frightening.
+Also, children must be 42" to do this alone.

 2. Charlie Brown's Wind Up: This is the little kid take on the traditional swing ride, and it's even milder than "Flying Aces."
 This ride is open to everyone, but children must be accompanied by an adult if they are under 36".